About Spartan Cyber Security

 Vice President, Operations

-As an instructor at the Command and General Staff Officers Course, Finch trained senior military leaders in cybersecurity operations, risk management, and decision-making under regulatory and operational pressure.
-At Spartan Cyber Security, he leads operational execution, ensuring that compliance programs are defensible, executable, and aligned with how organizations actually operate.
+As an instructor at the Command and General Staff Officers Course, Finch trained senior military leaders in cybersecurity operations, risk management, and regulatory decision-making under operational pressure.